-Figure 5: Selecting a slide (page) design Toolbars You can display or hide the various Draw toolbars, according to your needs.
+Figure 5: Selecting a slide (page) design The vertical bar in the middle of the Zoom slider represents a zoom factor of 100%.
+To change the view magnification, drag the Zoom slider, or click on the + and - signs, or right-click on the zoom level percent to pop up a list of magnification values from which to choose.
+Double-clicking on the zoom level percent to open the Zoom & View Layout dialog.
+Toolbars You can display or hide the various Draw toolbars, according to your needs.
 To display or hide a toolbar, click View > Toolbars.
 On the menu that appears, choose which toolbars you want to display.
 You can also select the icons that you wish to appear on the toolbars.
-Some toolbars have icons that are not displayed by default, but you can choose to display them.
-You can also hide any icons that do appear on the toolbars, by default.
+Toolbars display a default selection of icons but you can choose to hide some of these and display others.
 To change the visible icons on any toolbar, click the arrow at the right-hand end of the toolbar and select Visible Buttons.
 On the list of the available icons that appears, select or deselect the icons you want to be visible.
 A checkmark next to an icon indicates that it is visible.
 The tools available in the various toolbars are explained in the following sections.
 Standard toolbar The Standard toolbar is the same for all OOo components and is not described in detail here.

 Figure 6: Standard toolbar

 Line and Filling toolbar

-The Line and Filling toolbar lets you modify the main properties of a drawing object: the icons and pulldown lists vary, according to the type of object selected.
+The Line and Filling toolbar lets you modify the main properties of a drawing object: the icons and pull-down lists vary, according to the type of object selected.
 For example, to change the thickness of a line with the spinner, hover the mouse over the spinner and click the up or down arrow to achieve the desired thickness.

 Figure 7: Line and Filling toolbar In the example above, the available functions enable you to change the color, style, and width of the line drawn or the fill color, style, and other properties of an object.
 The object must first be selected with a mouse click.
 If the selected object is a text frame, the buttons for line style and fill color are changed to Invisible.
-When text is selected, the Line and Filling toolbar changes to the Text Formatting toolbar, which is very similar to the Formatting toolbar in Toolbars 9 Writer.
+When text is selected, the Line and Filling toolbar changes to the Text Formatting toolbar, which is very similar to the Formatting toolbar in Writer.
 A more detailed explanation of the buttons on this toolbar can be found in Chapter 4 (Changing Object Attributes).
+Toolbars 9